 Welcome to Gundelsheim

-Gundelsheim with its 7,500 inhabitants is located on the Neckar River 20 km north of Heilbronn.
+The town of Gundelsheim is located on the Neckar River in the transition area to the Odenwald.
 The old and worth seeing towns of Bad Wimpfen (6 km), Mosbach (12 km) and Heidelberg (50 km) are not far away.

 The cities of Ludwigsburg, Stuttgart, Karlsruhe, Mannheim and Würzburg are easily accessible by car and train.